-If your meter reading is too high and you believe your meter to be faulty, then you should notify your electricity supplier as soon as possible.
+If your meter reading is too high and you believe your meter to be faulty, then you should notify your electricity supplier such as Swalec as soon as possible.
 It is rarely ever the case that sky-high meter readings are accurate, so rest assured your electricity supplier will look into it for you.

 Possible reasons for a high meter reading